-Any increase in bullet weight with a given powder charge will always increase pressure.
-If a shooter has been loading a patched round ball and then decides to use the heavier Maxi-Ball or Maxi-Hunter he must go back to the starting charge and work up slowly to the best performing load.
+Any increase in bullet weight with a given powder charge will increase pressure.
+If a shooter has been loading a 240 grain bullet and sabot combination and then decides to use the heavier 300 grain bullet/sabot combination, he must go back to the starting charge and work up slowly to the best performing load.

 Improper loading can lead to a serious and dangerous pressure condition.
-To function properly the muzzleloading projectile (Maxi-Ball, Maxi-Hunter or Patched Round Ball) must be seated tightly against the powder charge.
-Never fire a muzzleloading firearm if the ball or bullet is only part way down the barrel.
+To function properly the muzzleloading projectile must be seated tightly against the powder charge.
+Never fire a muzzleloading firearm if the projectile is only part way down the barrel.
 Mark your ramrod, as explained in the "Loading Section", and follow instructions carefully.

 Variations in patch lubricants and bullet lubricants will effect velocity and accuracy, as well as having an effect on the amount of fouling which develops.
-Use of T/C's Natural Lube 1000 Plus Bore Butter, an all natural lubricant, developed far less fouling, and permitted extended reloading between shots without the necessity to clean between these shots.
+Use of T/C's Natural Lube 1000 Plus Bore Butter, an all natural lubricant, developed far less fouling, and permitted extended reloading between shots without the necessity to clean between these shots when used with our all-lead conical bullets.
 Velocity and accuracy improved over other lubricants used.
+However, when using jacketed bullets in plastic sabots, lubricating the barrel is not recommended, as accuracy is sure to suffer as a result.
+Sabots should be loaded without being lubed and any lube in the bore should be removed prior to loading a sabot.